archana1998/personal_website/content/post/cristian-sminchisescu/index.md

 - Humans are reasonably consistent at identifying contacts at 9 and 17 region granularity, and contact can be predicted with reasonable accuracy too
 - Contact-constrained 3D human reconstruction produces considerably better and more meaningful estimates, compared to non-contact methods

+Cristian then concluded his wonderful lecture that talked about the most recent advances in Computer Vision in the 3D Deep learning field.
+It was a very informative and engaging lecture.